Ireland Travel Guide

 10 – Belfast, Northern Ireland

 Belfast in Northern Ireland is a must-see place on your bucket list of things to see on the island of Ireland.
 The city is technically the second largest on the island of Ireland even tho it’s part of the UK.
-Belfast has a population of 341,877.
+Belfast has a population of 341,877 people.

 It’s a culturally rich city with loads to keep you busy.
 The city has had some difficult times during the period of the troubles but things have greatly improved, tourism has had a well-needed boost in Northern Ireland in recent years.
 The city has links to the famous Titanic ship, there is a really good Titanic visitor centre in Belfast.

-The city now has much improved in some parts and life has improved, and there has been a large investment in the city.
+The city now has much improved and life has improved in Belfast, and there has been a large investment in the city.
 You can take a black taxi tour, these tours show the important different sides of the troubles and some very interesting sites.

 You can get lots of information about the complexed issues that make Northern Ireland unique and the centre of peace after such a long dark period.
 The Good Friday agreement has been a model for world peace agreements and an example of what can be done by sitting down talking to each other and pursuing peaceful means.
 Belfast is one of those places that will stir you up!!